 There are two parts to a tooth: the crown and the roots, which anchor the tooth to the bone.
 When the nerve inside the tooth becomes unhealthy because of decay or other stresses, the result can be a toothache, infection with swelling, and sensitivity to hot, cold, or pressure.
 Any of these signs could indicate the presence of a dangerous infection.
-If you need a root canal treatment to save your tooth, visit Dr. Kaplan of Steven D. Kaplan, DMD, in New York City.
+If you need a root canal treatment to save your tooth, visit Compassionate Endodontists New York/NYC in New York City.
 The expert team is specially trained at performing advanced root canals and getting you — and your tooth — fully treated.

 If you have a deep infection or inflammation that impacts the pulp — the soft tissue inside your tooth’s root canal — you might need a root canal treatment.
 This severe type of infection can occur if you have deep decay, a broken or chipped tooth, or if your tooth has already been through several dental procedures.

 Trauma might also cause pulp damage, even if your tooth appears to be healthy and intact.
 If you don’t have the infection or inflammation treated with a root canal, you risk having an abscess and could ultimately lose the tooth.

 The most common complaint is severe tooth pain when you bite or chew.
 But you might have other symptoms as well, including:

 In some cases, patients don’t have any symptoms and the infection or inflammation is detected during a routine exam.
 Because dental issues can linger well below your gumline, it’s essential to have routine dental exams and cleanings two times per year, or as recommended by Dr. Kaplan.